albertngo1/phasebook/README.md

 * Messenger => Being able to chat with your friends in real time

+* Pictures
+  - Users having a collection of pictures.
+Clicking on picture, profile picture, or cover page would resize to fit the browser window for deeper viewing.

 * Miscellaneous interactivity/detailing that makes an app a social app:
   - Birthdays
   - Trending events